 You only have to look at recent photos of the terrible flooding in Venice or consider the heatwave that occurred in much of Europe last year to realize how important this is.
 The number of cities that are expected to regularly see temperatures above 50℃ (the temperature at which human cells start to cook) is increasing.
 ‘Currently, 354 major cities experience average summer temperatures in excess of 35℃; by 2050, climate change will push this to 970.’

 An Alarming Number of our Major Population Centers are Boiling or Drowning

 The percentage of the world’s population who live in cities passed 50% in 2014 and the UN estimates that 68% of the world’s population will live in urban areas by 2050.
 Our cities have the power to dramatically affect our impact on the environment – for better or for worse.
-With such huge numbers of people living in cities it’s imperative to ensure those cities are safe spaces which are resilient to the effects of climate change.
+With such huge numbers of people living in cities, it’s imperative to ensure those cities are safe spaces that are resilient to the effects of climate change.
 Rising sea levels, forest fires, heatwaves – they all have the potential to destroy people’s lives and homes.
-In a densely populated environment their effects are even more dramatic.
+In a densely populated environment, their effects are even more dramatic.